Research Methods in Practice (Part 2) - Teachers’ notes

 6.7 Do not leave any blank lines.

-8. When you have marked ALL your reports, send Andy Wills your marks CSV file.
+When you have marked ALL your reports, send your marks CSV file to the module leader.

-9. If any matter arises that is not covered by the marksheet - for example evidence of plagiarism, collusion, or violation of formatting or page length rules - let Andy know via email of your concerns, then mark as if you had not noticed these issues.
-As module leader, Andy will consider each of these exceptional cases and take appropriate action.
+If any matter arises that is not covered by the marksheet - for example evidence of plagiarism, collusion, or violation of formatting or page length rules - let the module leader know via email of your concerns, then mark as if you had not noticed these issues.
+The module leader will consider each of these exceptional cases and take appropriate action.

 Marking PSYC720